What is basic dental care?

 Eat a mouth-healthy diet

-- Eat a balanced diet that includes whole grains, vegetables, and fruits and is low in saturated fat and sodium.
+- Eat a balanced diet that includes whole grain foods, vegetables, and fruits and is low in saturated fat and sodium.
 Good nutrition is vital to maintaining healthy gums and avoiding tooth decay.

 - Mozzarella and other cheeses, peanuts, yogurt, milk, and sugar-free chewing gum (especially gum that contains xylitol) are good for your teeth.
 They help clear your mouth of harmful sugars and protect against plaque.
 These make great after-meal snacks.